You don’t have to be a mental health expert to start a mental health blog.

 The free blogging platforms are also paying for hosting, so they can make their own rules.

 Choosing a hosting provider depends on your needs.

 If you’re a first-time blogger at the beginning of your journey, then I recommend Bluehost for a web hosting provider.
 You only need the basic package and to get the cheapest deal you’ll need to pay in advance for a year or three years for the best price.
 Read my review here.

 I’m going to assume you want the best possible deal for the least amount of money.
 For $3.95 per/mo, you’ll get everything you need in one complete package and then some.

 This company doesn’t just take your money; they educate you.
 Once you’re on the inside, you start getting free emails that teach you everything you need to know about setting up your blog.

 - Free webinars

 - Opportunity to become an affiliate as soon as your blog is live (make your money back).

 Other hosting companies aren’t explicitly designed to offer this kind of in-depth training, and you won’t find it for free anywhere else.

-Finding a web hosting company that specializes in helping new first-time bloggers.
+Find a web hosting company that specializes in helping new bloggers.